Your Guide to a Mountain Wedding in Colorado

 An oxygen bar (such as Peak Oxygen)

-How Altitude Affects Your Wedding Day
+How Altitude Can Affect Your Wedding Day

-Parking and walking to your ceremony site
+Walking to the ceremony site

 Weather and Backup Plans